minhazfaisal/wpt-blog/README.md

 1. Creating archive.php for category or date archive
 2. index.php template code is used to archive.php
 3. Add archive title, description,
+4. Showing blog post according to category or date will be same
-4. Remove category/day text, add add_filter in functions.php
+5. Remove category/day text, add add_filter in functions.php

 the_archive_title();